cisnlp/ungoliant/README.md

 ### Getting a language identification file (for fastText):

-By default, `ungoliant` expects the `lid.176.bin` model by meta.
+By default, `ungoliant` expects the `lid.176.bin` model name.
-Use `wget https://huggingface.co/cis-lmu/glotlid/resolve/main/model.bin -O lid.176.bin` to get it.
+Use `wget https://huggingface.co/cis-lmu/glotlid/resolve/main/model.bin -O lid.176.bin` to get glotlid as lid.176.bin.

 However, you can use the model you want: just point to its path using `ungoliant download --lid-path <path to lid>`.

+- [ ] change thresholds.

 ## Usage